 In January 2014, the state of Illinois, as lead agency for the Midwest states, California, Oregon, and Washington, recently announced the award of a federally-funded locomotive procurement for the cleanest diesel-electric locomotives in the world, meeting EPA Tier IV emissions requirements.
-At least four (4) will be assigned to Northern California for use in the San Joaquin and Capitol Corridor services.
-These new cleaner-burning locomotives are expected to arrive in late 2017/early 2018.
+At least six (6) will be assigned to Northern California for use in the San Joaquin and Capitol Corridor services.
+These new cleaner-burning locomotives are expected to arrive in mid- to late 2016.